Advice for staying upbeat and motivated in stressful times.

 Climate anxiety is mainly caused by two things.
 The first is excessively worrying about the future and what climate change might mean for ourselves and future generations.
 The second is guilt about personal actions, otherwise known as eco-guilt.
 You’ve probably experienced eco-guilt yourself after making a purchase or catching a flight.
 We know we have.

-How to overcome climate anxiety and eco-guilt
+Steps for overcoming climate anxiety and eco-guilt

 “Work starts within.
 We need to focus externally, take care of the climate and acknowledge injustices happening in the world.
 But to do that, and to understand our own role, starts by having an honest, gentle and compassionate conversation with ourselves.” - Oneika Mays.